pbanner/BIFROST/README.md

 This repository also includes the example Jupyter notebook for getting started.

-The lbirary requires NumPy; you may also find ``py_pol`` and ``plotly`` useful, as detailed below.
+The library requires NumPy; you may also find ``py_pol`` and ``plotly`` useful, as detailed below.
 The last example in the example notebook requires SciPy and MatPlotLib.

 ### Using ``py_pol`` (and Some Caveats)